GoInterject/GoInterject.github.io/wGetStarted/L-Create-CustomerAging.md

-**Step 3:** Now that you have the columns, move the **Phone** column title to column F instead of H. Simply select the entire column H, then hold the Shift key while you move the column after column E.
+**Step 3:** Now that you have the columns, move the **Phone** column title to column F instead of H. First select the entire column H. Then hold the Shift key and hover your cursor over the left border of Column H. Left-drag the column left until the pop-up says "F:F" and then let go.
 <br>
 ![](/images/L-Create-CustAging/12.png)
 <br>